 The municipal manager is the chief executive officer and is the head of the administration of the council.
-S/he is responsible for the overall functioning of the administration, for managing the finances and for hiring and disciplining staff.
-Municipal officials work for the administration and account to the municipal manager.
+They are responsible for the overall functioning of the administration, for managing the finances and for hiring and disciplining staff.
+Municipal officials work for the administration and report to the municipal manager.